Agnessofia/coda22/02_IDE.md

 ### Pycharm

 [PyCharm](https://www.jetbrains.com/pycharm/) is an IDE initially developed for Python.
 However, it brings a friendly [R plugin support](https://www.jetbrains.com/help/pycharm/r-plugin-support.html).
-It offers all function that RStudio does, but with a little difference, [PyCharm](https://www.jetbrains.com/pycharm/) is project-oriented.
-It means that you have to create a code project and assign it to a directory in order to make it work.
-In practical terms, it creates a virtual environment inside the designated directory, using a little bit more of space and it does not run files which are not related to a project.
+It offers all functions that RStudio does, but with a little difference, [PyCharm](https://www.jetbrains.com/pycharm/) is project-oriented.
+It means that you have to create a project and assign it to a directory in order to make it work.
+In practical terms, it creates a virtual environment and it does not run files which are not related to a project.

 ![PyCharm Example](https://resources.jetbrains.com/help/img/idea/2020.2/py_r_overview.png)